Skip to content

 You can add tools from MCP servers to your Strands agent.

-For consuming MCP Servers which you have created using the py#mcp-server or ts#mcp-server generators (or others hosted on Bedrock AgentCore Runtime), a client factory is generated for you in agent-core-mcp-client.ts.
+For consuming MCP Servers which you have created using the py#mcp-server or ts#mcp-server generators you can make use of the connection generator.

 For a more in-depth guide to writing Strands agents, refer to the Strands documentation.